-3.1.1 LIKELY SCENARIO
+2.1.1 LIKELY SCENARIO

-While the possibility of Riverine / Flash floods cannot be ruled out, keeping in view the Monsoon Outlook issued by Pakistan Meteorological Department which indicates moderate Monsoon in 2017.
-The inflow is likely to increase due to heavy rainfall in different parts of Country.
-Keeping in view, the unusually high temperature being experienced in pre-monsoon time coupled with isolated heavy rains, possibility of riverine / flash floods is being anticipated for Province of Sindh.
+While the possibility of Riverine / Flash floods cannot be ruled out, keeping in view the Monsoon Outlook issued by Pakistan Meteorological Department which indicates that monsoon rainfall is expected to remain near normal (+10%) during July to September and Sindh and Kashmir are likely to receive moderately above normal (+20%) rainfall during August and September.
+The inflow is likely to increase due to above normal to normal rainfall in upper parts of Country.
+Keeping in view, the unusually high temperature being experienced in pre-monsoon time coupled with isolated heavy rains, possibility of riverine / flash floods is being anticipated for Province of Sindh being the recipient of water from all over Pakistan in river Indus.